-Category 1: All designated uses are met;

-Category 2: Some of the designated uses are met but there is insufficient data to determine if remaining designated uses are met;

-Category 3: Insufficient data to determine whether any designated uses are met.
-Either no data is available or some data is available, but it is insufficient to make a determination
+- Category 1: All designated uses are met. - Category 2: Some of the designated uses are met but there is insufficient data to determine if remaining designated uses are met. - Category 3: Insufficient data to determine whether any designated uses are met.
+Either no data is available or some data is available, but it is insufficient to make a determination.

-Category 4: Water is impaired or threatened but a TMDL is not needed;

-- 4A: All TMDLs for this segment have been completed and EPA approved.
-Class 4A waters have all necessary TMDLs approved, but one or more impairments exist, despite the approved TMDLs. - 4B: Other required control measures are expected to result in the attainment of WQSs in a reasonable period of time - 4C: The impairment or threat is not caused by a pollutant

-Category 5: Water is impaired or threatened and a TMDL is needed for at least one pollutant or stressor
+- Category 4: Water is impaired or threatened but a TMDL is not needed. - 4A: All TMDLs for this assessment unit (AU) (Assessment unit in this document infer same meaning as "segment", from here on "assessment unit" will be used) have been completed and EPA approved.
+Class 4A waters have all necessary TMDLs approved, but one or more impairments exist, despite the approved TMDLs. - 4B: Other required control measures are expected to result in the attainment of WQSs in a reasonable period of time. - 4C: The impairment or threat is not caused by a pollutant. - Category 5: Water is impaired or threatened and a TMDL is needed for at least one pollutant or stressor.

 The Department has created a sub-category of Category 5 waters based on recommendations in a March 2018 report prepared by the Department titled "An Evaluation of Clean Water Act Section 303(d) listings of Delaware Waters Affected by Fish Consumption Advisories".
 That evaluation recommends that for some waters where trends indicate a downward slope in fish tissue contaminant concentrations that should be below fish tissue target levels within five to ten years without implementing a TMDL a subcategory of impaired waters be created.
 That subcategory is 5(MNR) in which MNR stands for "Monitored Natural Recovery".
 As implied by the name, the Department plans to continue monitoring fish tissue in those waterbodies in accordance with the Fish Tissue Advisory program protocols until such time as the contaminants in the fish are no longer above levels of concern and beyond.
 When the data supports removing the fish tissue advisories, the Department will consider that information for delisting decisions with stakeholder input.
 The Department also plans to pursue remediation efforts in affected watersheds in accordance with the WATAR program and process as discussed in other sections of this report and online at https://dnrec.alpha.delaware.gov/waste-hazardous/remediation/watar/.
 Waters in Category 5(MNR) remain in EPA Category 5 and as such will require a TMDL at a future date if expected decreases do not actually occur.
-If trends analyses at later dates show that trends in 5(MNR) waters are not in fact trending downward, or reaching their target levels, the Department will reclassify those waters as Category 5 and TMDLs for those pollutants will be developed.
+If trends analyzed at later dates show that trends in 5(MNR) waters are not in fact trending downward, or reaching their target levels, the Department will reclassify those waters as Category 5 and TMDLs for those pollutants will be developed.

-The Department has worked with US EPA to move Delaware's 303(d) listing information into EPA's Assessment, Total Maximum Daily Load (TMDL) Tracking and Implementation System (ATTAINS) database which allows EPA and stakeholders to track the conditions of the Nation's surface waters.
-As part of that effort, the Department has converted the list of impaired waters into a format more compatible with the ATTAINS database and geographical information systems (GIS).
-The new format is significantly longer than the older format, but much easier to use in those environments.
+Over the last several cycles, the Department has worked with US EPA to transition Delaware's 303(d) listing information into EPA's Assessment, Total Maximum Daily Load (TMDL) Tracking and Implementation System (ATTAINS) database which allows EPA and stakeholders to track the conditions of the Nation's surface waters.
+As part of that effort, the Department has converted the tabular list of impaired waters into a format more compatible with the ATTAINS database and geographical information systems (GIS).
+The new format varies significantly from the older format, but much easier to use in those environments.
 Future Integrated Reports are expected to be compiled largely within the ATTAINS system and reports for stakeholders will be prepared as needed for the public comment period.